-The Company has 2,716,786 options (\$10.36 weighted average exercise price and 4.4 years average life remaining) and 7,555,258 performance warrants (\$20,00 weighted average exercise price and 3.6 years average life remaining) outstanding at December 31, 2022.
+The Company has 2,768,069 options (\$10.69 weighted average exercise price and 3.6 years average life remaining) and 6,779,255 performance warrants (\$20.00 weighted average exercise price and 2.5 years average life remaining) outstanding at December 31, 2023.

-The Company has cash-settled securities outstanding related to directors share units ("DSUs"), restricted share units ("RSUs"), and performance share units ("PSUs").
+The Company has cash-settled securities outstanding related to directors share units ("PSUs"), restricted share units ("PSUs"), and performance share units ("PSUs").
 Cash settled securities are carried at fair value and vest and are settled over three years based on the trading price of the equivalent number of shares of the Company as at the time of vesting with the exception of DSUs that vest immediately and are settled upon retirement of the director.
-As at December 31, 2022 the Company had 47,422 DSUs outstanding, 142,494 PSUs outstanding and 184,195 RSUs outstanding.
+As at December 31, 2023 the Company had 102,753 DSUs outstanding, 223,202 PSUs outstanding and 309,778 RSUs outstanding.

-Additional details are included in the December 31, 2022 annual consolidated financial statements and also in the Compensation Discussion and Analysis section of the Company's Management Information Circular dated May 11, 2022 under the headings "Equity Compensation Plan Information" and "Director Compensation", each of which are available under the Company's profile on the website maintained by the Canadian Securities Administrators at www.sedar.com.
+Additional details are included in the December 31, 2023 annual consolidated financial statements and also in the Compensation Discussion and Analysis section of the Company's Management Information Circular dated March

+27, 2024 under the headings "Equity Compensation Plan Information" and "Director Compensation - Approach to Director Compensation", each of which are available under the Company's profile on the website maintained by the Canadian Securities Administrators at www.sedarplus.ca.